+We want you to have a safe, enjoyable visit!
 We strive to keep the site as accessible as possible for you without destroying its unique historical fabric.
-However, certain basic precautions should be taken to ensure your safety and the protection of the site.
+However, certain basic precautions should be taken to ensure your safety and the protection of the site:

-All minors must be accompanied by an adult when visiting the site.
-Please keep a close eye on your children as you walk around, they can get lost and easily disoriented in these large structures.
-Watch your step and your children as you explore the ramparts, stairways, and tunnels of the fortifications.
+- All minors must be accompanied by an adult when visiting the site.
+Please keep a close eye on your children as you walk around, they can get lost and easily disoriented by the ramparts, stairways, and tunnels of the fortifications.

 - The tropical sun is strong and we recommend that you wear a hat and sunscreen during your stay in Old San Juan.